If you want to know the tips and tricks on Growing and Planting Spirea, then we have all the details here! Check out our Spirea Care Guide!

 Water the plant well during the initial stages of growth, keeping the soil moist all the time.
 Do not let the growing medium dry out completely.

 Avoid watering the plant daily as it will result in root rot.
 Moisten the soil when the top layer of it feels a little dry to the touch.

 Check out the best types of white flowers here

 If you have used compost and manure at the time of planting, you don’t have to worry about feeding the plant.
 However, it won’t mind an occasional application of a balanced liquid fertilizer, diluted to 1/2 of its strength.

 It is a cold hardy shrub that supports temperatures down to -4 F (-20 C).
 In cooler areas, it becomes inactive and comes back in life in spring.

-Pruning Spirea Japonica is required to keep it in appropriate shape or size.
-You can prune dead, diseased, damaged or overgrown branches at any season.
+Pruning Spirea Japonica is required to keep it in appropriate shape.
+Trim dead, diseased, damaged, or overgrown branches at any season.

-Heavy pruning should be done in winter at the time when the plant is not actively growing.
-Prune the plant down to 6 inches so that it’ll rejuvenate again in spring.
+Heavy pruning should be done in winter at a time when the plant is not actively growing.
+Trim the plant down to 6 inches so that it’ll rejuvenate again in spring.

 Pests and Diseases

 Avoid overwatering the plant and wetting the foliage to keep potential diseases at bay.